concordalabs/remota/README.md

 ## API

-⚠️ At the moment, although in TypeScript, methods still need to be properly documented.
-This should allow anyone to create their own branded UIs, if required.
-The following methods are used in the most simple set-ups and will already be integrated with the embedded UI.
+The following methods are used in the most simple set-ups and will already be integrated with the default UI.
+Check our TypeScript documentation for more details if you want to create a custom UI.

 ### .onControlChangePrompt(({ user }) => { ... })